“The caregiver treats my mother like she was

-With 24-hour care, at least two caregivers will share caregiving responsibilities so that your loved one receives round-the-clock care.
+With 24-hour care, at least two caregivers will share caregiving responsibilities so that your loved one receives round-the-clock care and immediate attention.
 Day or night, you can rest assured that a caregiver is available to assist with ambulation, toileting, fall prevention, and other needs.
-This is the best option for seniors who need more intensive care both day and night.

 We know that your loved one’s heart is at home.
 Remaining independent may have become a little challenging, and that’s where home care can help.
 In this guide, we are going to share with you the complete ins and outs of home care.

 We understand you may have questions about how to pay for home care services.
 This helpful guide covers the various financial options you have that can include long-term care insurance, reverse mortgages, home care loans, Medicaid and Medicare programs.

 Guide to Becoming a Caregiver